kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 [<iRODSMeta 10222 key2 value3 None>, <iRODSMeta 10223 key3 value4 None>, <iRODSMeta 10227 key2 value3 unit3>]
 ```

-However, if you want to remove all existing metadata on an object at once, then you can use `remove_all()` method without an argument:
+If you want to remove all the existing metadata of an object at once, then you can use `remove_all()` method:

 ```py
 >>> obj.metadata.remove_all()